 programs at a number of top-ranked universities, including: Columbia, Northwestern, University of Cambridge, Oxford, London School of Economics, Warwick, Imperial College London

-JBS and Said Executive Education programs taught on include: Invesco, AIA, Sicredi, Hong Kong University of Science and Technology, Deusto Business School, Oxford University Business Education Programme
+Executive education programs Garrick has lectured on in the past include: China Europe International Business School, Invesco, AIA, Sicredi, Hong Kong University of Science and Technology, Deusto Business School, Oxford University Business Education Programme, Penteo

-Exec Ed Overview: Participants will acquire a firm command of the ways in which distributed ledger technology and cryptocurrency will (and will not) impact both their own businesses as well as the broader economy.
-Session duration and content is customizable, but emphasis is generally placed on interrogating the suitability of blockchain technology to products, services, processes, and business models of relevance to participants.
-A condensed 90-minute session focuses on recent research findings and assumes a basic level of familiarity with cryptocurrency and distributed ledger technology; a minimum of two-to-three hours is recommended for relative newcomers.
+Overview: Participants will acquire an understanding of the ways in which cryptocurrency and blockchain technology (distributed ledger technology) will and will not impact both their own businesses and the broader economy.
+Session duration and content is customizable (e.g., emphasis can be given to interrogating the suitability of blockchain technology to products, services, processes, and business models of relevance to participants).

 Overview: Over the last few years, information technology has disrupted a number of sectors including the entertainment, retail, hotel and taxi businesses.
 This class provides an overview of how it is doing the same thing to finance.
 Alternative finance is the study of any kind of financial activity that does not involve a formal financial institution such as a bank.
 Since the Global Financial Crisis, it has been apparent that banking is inefficient, costly, riddled with conflicts of interest, prone to unethical behaviour, and, most worrisome of all, able to generate huge crises.
 At its core however, finance is an information business with three basic functions: it matches savers to borrowers, it provides a payment system and it provides insurance.
 This course provides an introduction to how these functions are all being disrupted by alternative finance institutions.